top of page

 Where Neuroscience and Economics Meet Bayes

 The framework also reflects how both the brain and markets operate.
 Neuroscience tells us that the dopamine-based prediction-error system rewards accurate updates.
-Each time you revise a belief closer to the truth, you strengthen neural pathways that reduce future surprise.
+Each time you revise a belief closer to the truth, you strengthen neural pathways, reducing future surprise.
 In economics, this is equivalent to lowering the transaction costs of making good decisions.

-You also gain from comparative advantage.
-Let tools and calculators handle the arithmetic, data gathering, and record-keeping.
-Your role is to frame the question, interpret the context, and weigh values, goals, and risk trade-offs.
+You also gain from comparative advantage—the key to efficiency.
+This means focusing your limited cognitive energy on your unique human strengths.
+Let tools and calculators handle the arithmetic, data gathering, and record-keeping (the computation).
+Your role is to frame the question, interpret the context, and weigh values, goals, and risk trade-offs (the judgment).
 AI fits naturally into this system—it provides structure and computational assistance, while human judgment supplies meaning and direction.

-This is the balance of Bayesian thinking: a framework that prizes discipline over precision, clarity over perfection, and adaptability over rigidity.
+This is the balance of Bayesian thinking: a framework balancing decision process discipline with precision.
+The Bayesian framework prizes clarity over perfection and adaptability over rigidity.

 Common pitfalls Bayes solves